dleidert/dleidert.github.io/index.md

 I'm a 40 year old chemist and [Debian developer](https://qa.debian.org/developer.php?login=dleidert@debian.org "Overview of Debian Linux packages maintained by Daniel Leidert"), working for a public municipal environmental protection office.

+Below is a list of projects I created or particpated in.